sentryguides/sentry/source/contribute.md

     ---

 It defines some general properties about our guide and is not part of the guide itself.

-Title is simply the title of the site, `hero` is the hero id (same as file name).
+* title: The title of the site
+* hero: The hero id, same as file name
-`index` defines wheter the guide is shown on the site, for drafts you would set it to `false`.
+* index: Whether the guide is shown on the site